Scervantes111/PersonalSal2.0/portfolio/README.md

 6. The about page is another page with a picture of the person and then a paragraph, both are centered in the middle.
 The background should be a mixed color gradient in css that is user friendly.
 7. The contact page is a form that includes the following fields, name, email and text to submit.
 This form should send an email to the portfolio owner.

+## Additional Ideas - Put idea in and leave your name
+Example: Animated logo - Chris Sean

 # Add ons (Advanced)
 1. Webpack bundling for React
 2. Add react router for menu links